jcasts/sunshine/README.txt

 'max_deploy_versions' -> The maximum number of deploys to keep on a server;
 defaults to 5.

+'remote_checkouts'    -> Use remote servers to checkout the codebase;
+defaults to false.

 'require'             -> Require external ruby libs or gems; defaults to nil.

 'trace'               -> Show detailed output messages; defaults to false.